Fullscript/swc-plugin-jsx-remove-attribute/README.md

 swc-plugin-jsx-remove-attribute is a plugin for [swc](https://swc.rs/) used to remove a specified set of attributes from JSX elements.

+**NOTE:** we don't have the capacity to maintain this all the time, bug support and updates are not guaranteed.

 ## Prerequisites

 If you don't already have **swc** setup, you can follow their [getting started guide](https://swc.rs/docs/getting-started).